rahulshankariyer/World_Happiness/README.md

 ### STEP 1: Total Number of Countries in each Region

-For this analysis, the countries were split into 10 different regions:
+For this analysis, the countries were grouped into 10 different regions:

     # Total Countries by Region